-American Legion Hopewell Memorial Post 146 Scholarship in Memory of Daniel W. Barbee
+American Legion Hopewell Memorial Post 146 Scholarship Endowment in Memory of Daniel Barbee

 To promote continuing education by awarding scholarships for any course of study.
 Applicants must demonstrate academic achievement, extra-curricular involvement, good citizenship, financial need and a commitment to the community through volunteer service.
 Institutions may include technical colleges, community colleges, and four-year colleges/universities.

-This $1,000 scholarship is available for citizens of Hopewell, Petersburg, Colonial Heights, Prince George County, Dinwiddie County and Chesterfield County.
-Priority may be given to citizens who are the child or grandchild of a member of the American Legion Hopewell Memorial Post 146.
+This scholarship is available for citizens of Hopewell, Petersburg, Colonial Heights, Prince George County, Dinwiddie County and Chesterfield County.
+Priority may be given to citizens who are the child or grandchild of a Member or Auxiliary Member of the American Legion Hopewell Memorial Post 146.

 Scholarship Applicants Must

 - Attending or express an interest in attending college as a full-time or part-time undergraduate student (at least 6 hours per semester);